typelevel/doobie/doc/src/main/tut/03-Connecting.md

 ### Our Second Program

 Let's use the `sql` string interpolator to construct a query that asks the *database* to compute a constant.
-We will cover this construction in great detail later on, but the meaning of `program2` is "run the query, interpret the resultset as a stream of `Int` values, and return its one and only value."
+We will cover this construction in great detail later on, but the meaning of `program2` is "run the query, interpret the resultset as a stream of `Int` values, and return its one and only element."

 ```tut
 val program2 = sql"select 42".query[Int].unique